The Quasimodo Pattern: Meaning and Trading Rules

 The QM Forex Trading Strategy

-The theory suggests that a trader should open a sell position as soon as the lower high (the second shoulder) is formed.
-The trough between the head and the right shoulder could be used as a take-profit target.
+The theory suggests that a trader should open a sell position as soon as the third peak is formed.
+To open a trade at the best possible level, the price should set a lower low (the second bottom).
+The second low could be used as a take-profit target.
 The head would serve as the stop-loss target.

-According to the pattern’s rules, a buy position could be opened as soon as the second shoulder appears.
+According to the bullish Quasimodo pattern’s rules, a buy position could be opened as soon as the second shoulder appears.
 To enter the market at the best possible level, consider the price’s higher low (the second shoulder) as a potential entry point.
 You may set a take-profit order at the peak between the head and the right shoulder and use the head as a stop-loss target.

 Non-Standard Formations